You already know that modern technology can both aid and improve your talent acquisition efforts.…

 Setting a budget is one of the key guideposts established by your business that a programmatic platform can institute to support your talent acquisition goals.
 Programmatic platforms can manage a multiplicity of job ad campaigns using budget allocation algorithms to make the most of your dollars, assessing where spending will be most effective.

-Beyond the AI, programmatic vendors often offer services to help companies assess their budget and provide data that offers insight into the considerations that can assist your business in setting the right budget.
+Beyond the AI software, programmatic vendors often offer services to help companies assess their budget and provide data that offers insight into the considerations that can assist your business in setting the right budget.
 The right vendor proactively works with customers to manage ad campaigns, with the ability to assess its monthly performance goals.